 Real Salt Lake beats the Whitecaps 2-1 on second-half goals from Brayan Vera and Justen Glad

+SANDY, Utah (AP-CP) — Vancouver Whitecaps head coach Vanni Sartini wasn't hiding his displeasure after his team squandered an early lead Saturday night.

-SANDY, Utah (AP) — Brayan Vera and Justen Glad each scored in the second half and Real Salt Lake beat the Vancouver Whitecaps 2-1 on Saturday night.
+Brayan Vera and Justen Glad each scored in the second half as Real Salt Lake came back from a goal down to beat the Whitecaps 2-1.

+After the match, Sartini took issue with his team's conceded goals and Vancouver's inability to score more despite getting several chances.

+"To be honest, we've been soft.
+We've been soft," said Sartini.
+"The guys that we have to blame, it's ourselves because when you have three chances in front of the goal and you don't score, in front of the goal, guys, in front of the goal.
+And we conceded a goal from 40 yards and another one that was easily defendable."

 Real Salt Lake (12-11-7) has lost only two of its 15 home matches against Vancouver, with nine wins and four draws.